 Middle Grade Speculative, 69,000 Words

-What if your grandparents were aliens from outer space?
-11-year-old twins Jacob and Sylvia grew up listening to their grandfather’s stories about imaginary twin planets where berries taste like chocolate, hills have feelings, and travel happens with a tap of a map.
+Twins Jacob and Sylvia grew up listening to their grandfather’s stories about faraway twin planets where travel happens with a tap of a map, hills have feelings, and people live in peace on a pair of co-orbital planets.
 Jacob, who’s a dreamer, used to hope these places were real, even as Sylvia, who likes to question things, had her doubts.
+After their grandfather passes away, however, the stories stop and Jacob begins to worry that Sylvia was right all along: the stories were just something their grandfather had made up.